stiang/textmood/README.md

     -k, --skip-symbols               Do not include symbols file (emoticons etc.).
 Only applies when using -l/--language.

+    -c, --config PATH TO FILE        Use the specified config file.
+If not specified, textmood will look for /etc/textmood.cfg and ~/.textmood.
+Settings in the user config will override settings from the global file.

     -d, --debug                      Prints out the score for each token in the provided text or 'nil' if the token was not found in the sentiment file